Mill Warlock by SjoesiePosted by Hearthstone 11 September 2017 in

 The Jade Druid matchup is very straightforward: stay alive while clearing everything they put on the board.
 Tap as much as possible early on, so you can gather the minions and clears you need later in the game.
 A well timed Doomsayer on an empty board, for example when they hit 6 or 10 mana crystals, will often give you some extra breathing space.
 As soon as they play Ultimate Infestation, you can make good use of your Coldlight Oracle and burn some cards with it.
 Try to look for your Skulking Geist as fast as possible.
 It becomes harder to play it the longer the game goes on.
 Playing an early Bloodreaver Gul'dan will give you a lot of survivability and makes it easier to clear the board.

 Always look for a good Defile clear!
 Because of the incrementing nature of jades, the chance that you can fully clear the board with it, is great.
 You generally want to save your bigger clears like Twisting Nether for stronger jade boards.

 Also, always keep their amount of possible burst in mind.
 Often your life total will go pretty low, so the key is to stay above their maximum burst damage.
-The best way to do this of course is by playing your own Death Knight, so the earlier you can get it out, the easier it will be to avoid the danger of getting bursted.
+The best way to do this is by playing your own Death Knight.
+The earlier you can get it out, the easier it will be to avoid the danger of getting bursted.

 This matchup is way less straightforward than the Jade Druid one.
 There’s a couple of things you have to keep in mind while playing against Razakus Priest: